-For the hire of Negro Hang- for the year 1852, the Virginia Central for the year 1852, the Virginia Central Railroad Company promise to pay to Robert Sting of Albemaile or her assigns, the sum of One hundred .
-Dollars, or Mit assigns, the sum of the hundred Dollars, on the first day of January 1853.
+For the hire of Negro Hang for the year 1852, the Virginia Central Railroad Company promise to pay to Nobal Sting of albemarle, or his assigns, the sum of Che hundred Dollars. on the first day of January 185,3 .
 Said Negro to be employed on the VIRGINIA CENTRAL RAILROAD, and to be returned well clothed in the usual way, and with a Hat and Blanket.
-Pontaine Drest.
+Pontaine pres't.